Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ5: Triggering Scenarios

-This section presents the list of frequent bug-triggering factors identified among 273 bugs.
-To analyze the vast combination of potential factors, we employ FP-growth (Section~\ref{sec:method}) to systematically mine patterns within each dimension.
-Note that factors are not mutually exclusive, as a single bug may involve multiple triggers.
+This section analyzes frequent bug-triggering factors among 273 bugs across three dimensions: element configurations, input characteristics, and operations.
+Factors are not mutually exclusive, as a single bug may involve multiple triggers.
+Detailed definitions of these factors are provided in Appendix~\ref{sec:appendix-factors}.